hildjj/node-cbor/README.md

 Developers
 ----------

+The tests for this package use a set of test vectors from RFC 7049 appendix A by importing a machine readable version of them from https://github.com/cbor/test-vectors.
+For these tests to work, you will need to use the command `git submodule update --init` after cloning or pulling this code.
+See https://gist.github.com/gitaarik/8735255#file-git_submodules-md for more information.

 Get a list of build steps with `npm run`.
 I use `npm run dev`, which rebuilds, runs tests, and refreshes a browser window with coverage metrics every time I save a `.coffee` file.
 If you don't want to run the fuzz tests every time, set